Alvearie/hri-mgmt-api/test/README.md

     ```bash
     brew install gnupg gnupg2
     ```
-    NOTE: This is dependent on Hombrew to be completely installed first.
+    NOTE: This is dependent on Homebrew to be completely installed first.

 3. Install Ruby